wadeking98/BC-Wallet-Demo/README.md

 Please see the [Contributions Guide](CONTRIBUTING.md) for the repo.

-Before contributing please run `npm run lint` and fix any linter warnings in your code contribution.
+Before contributing please run `yarn lint --fix` and fix any linter warnings in your code contribution.

 You may also create an issue if you would like to suggest additional resources to include in this repository.